Jayx20/Astrobox/README.md

 [Just download the exe file](https://github.com/Jayx20/Astrobox/raw/master/Astrobox/build/Astrobox.exe)

-The Astrobox folder is for my codeblocks setup
+The Astrobox folder is for my codeblocks setup and holds the exe
-It also houses the game executable under the /build folder Note that for now the exe file doesn't correctly load the assets :(

 /src holds the source code
 /lib and /include house the sfml libraries